 Another traditional dish is the calabaza en tacha, cooked squash sweetened with cinnamon and brown sugar (see photo).

 In Oaxaca, Day of the Dead is one of the biggest holidays of the year.
 Tours to nearby villages are conducted with respect.
 Travel guides and hotels arrange guided trips for guests and friends to local cemeteries.
-For those seeking guided tours in English, check out the Oaxaca Wiki.

 One of the most famous celebrations takes place on the island of Janitzio in Lake Pátzcuaro.